Chapter 1, revised

 She still looks the same as she did when she graduated high school.
 The same brownish hair, now streaked with natural gold from her years in the sun.
 The same smooth face, plus a wrinkle here and there on her forehead.
 But they were laugh lines, or so she says.
 I am blessed with her skin.
 But mine is just much, much paler.
 I have the same hair, too.
 Rich, dark, chocolate brown, like my eyes.
 But my eyes, however, come from my father.

 Neither one of them regrets me, I'm the most important thing in their worlds.
 But they barely talk now.
 I think it'll take me getting married and reproducing to bring them back together.
 Ha, like that's ever going to happen.
 I'm not marriage material.
 And my mom has put this fear in my head of marrying before you're thirty.
-But they wouldn't get back together, like renew their vows, my mom remarried a couple years ago, and she's blissfully happy with her new husband, and I have to admit I like my step-father.
-He makes my mother happy, keeps her grounded, and by that I mean literally chained to the ground.
+But they wouldn't get back together.
+My mom remarried a couple years ago, and she's blissfully happy with her new husband, and I have to admit I like my stepfather.
+He makes my mother happy, keeps her grounded.

 He's younger than her, but you would never be able to guess it.
 They both act the same age and have the same personality and characteristics.
 Except that Phil is a little more on the mature side.
 That's one less thing I have to worry about when I go away in the fall.
 At least someone will be here to take care of my mother.
 She's always told me I'm eighteen going on thirty.
 Of course, the first number has changed over the years as I go from birthday to birthday.